SCHOTT AG optimizes QM processes for document control and improves workflows worldwide with innovative electronic quality management system d.3 eQMS

 It all started at Otto Schott’s parents’ house in Witten, where the chemist invented a new type of glass in 1879 — lithium glass.
 It had completely new optical properties.
 The then 28-year-old sent a sample of it to the renowned physicist Ernst Abbe in Jena.
 A fruitful collaboration begins, Schott settles in Jena.
 There he invents a heat-resistant glass that does not shatter when boiling water is poured into it: Jena glass.
 One of the cornerstones of today’s SCHOTT AG with subsidiaries in 34 countries.

-Today, the AG is a sought-after partner worldwide for industrial sectors requiring goods at the spearhead of technological development: medicine, pharmaceuticals, electronics, optical applications, power generation, automotive, aerospace and, last but not least, astronomy.
+Today, the AG is a sought-after partner for industrial sectors worldwide in which goods at the cutting edge of technological development are required: Medicine, pharmaceuticals, electronics, optical applications, power generation, automotive, aviation and, last but not least, astronomy.
 In 2021, the approximately 16,500 employees generated sales of over 2.5 billion euros.

 SCHOTT AG has become indispensable in the pharmaceutical industry, among others.
 With over 600 production lines in 13 countries, the company manufactures over 11 billion syringes, vials, ampoules and specialty items.
 SCHOTT relies on selected raw materials and the most reliable and latest production processes.
 As a result, the company could ship more than one billion vials of COVID-19 vaccine by early March 2021.